walmartlabs/lacinia-pedestal/docs/server-side.rst

 The function returns ``nil`` if the value is an in-request query and not a query name.

-When the value is a query name, then the function must return a core.async channel.
-The channel must convey ``nil`` if the name does not match a query document in the store.
+The function returns ``:not-found`` if no matching query could be found in the external store.

-Otherwise, the channel must convey the GraphQL query document, as a string.
+Finally, the function may return the query document, as a string.
+The query document will be parsed and cached.

 Query Cache
 -----------

-The GraphQL query document is parsed and, if valid, the parsed representation will be stored into a cache.
+A valid GraphQL query, once parsed, will be stored into an in-memory cache.

+The cache is an instance of `clojure.core.cache <https://github.com/clojure/core.cache/>`_ CacheProtocol.

 The default cache simply sets a 10 minute TTL (time to live); you will almost always want to override this with something that makes more sense for your particular application.